machinat/sociably/website/docs/using-states.md

 which receives the current value and returns the new value.
 The returned value is then saved into the storage.

-This mechanism make it easy to update an array or object state value.
+This mechanism makes it easy to update an array or object state value.

 #### `undefined` Means Empty

-If no value have been saved, the updater receives `undefined` value.
+If no value has been saved, the updater receives an `undefined` value.
 And if the updater returns `undefined`, the value on the key will be deleted.

 We can use _default parameter_ to handle `undefined` value elegantly: